- UID Marking Label Implementation

 The <RS>, <GS> and <EOT> commands defined above represent non-printable ASCII characters 30, 29 and 4.
 ASCII characters may be encoded with ApplyTilde in IDAutomation Data Matrix products.
 The complete text string to use as the “data to encode” for any IDAutomation product, such as the Data Matrix Font and Encoder, would be:

-When testing the barcode with a scanner, IDAutomation’s Free Barcode Scanner ASCII String Decoder may be used to view the <RS>, <GS> and <EOT> commands.
+When generating UID symbols, IDAutomation recommends testing the result with the Barcode Decoder App to view the non-printable <RS>, <GS> and <EOT> characters.
+When testing with a physical scanner, IDAutomation’s Free Barcode Scanner ASCII String Decoder may be used.
 Implementation and testing may be easily accomplished with IDAutomation’s Online Barcode Generator for Data Matrix with the following URL:

 - The IUID is encoded in the Data Matrix barcode type, which is offered in the IDAutomation Barcode Label Software Pro.
 Download the demo or purchase online, then install.